Vicente Fernández: 1990s: Fernández at his musical peak

-2000s and early 2010s
+2001 and 2011: Later years

-In 2001 he launched the Lazos Invincibles tour, together with his son Alejandro.
+In 2001 he launched the Lazos Invencibles tour, together with his son Alejandro.
 In 2006 Vicente Fernandez released the album La tragedia del vaquero, which was certified platinum in the United States.

 He won a Latin Grammy again in 2008 with the album Para Siempre which was released in 2007.
 In 2008 he released Primera Fila, which was certified double platinum in Mexico, platinum in Central America, platinum in Colombia, and double platinum plus gold in the United States.
 The album remained seven consecutive weeks at number one on Billboard, and led him to win another Latin Grammy for Best Ranchero Album.

 The concert he performed at the Zócalo in Mexico City on 14 February 2009 broke attendance records, with almost 220,000 people gathered to hear him.
 That same year he released the album Necesito de ti, which won a Grammy and a Latin Grammy the following year.
 In September 2010 the album El Hombre Que Más Te Amó was released, produced by Vicente himself, for which he won a Latin Grammy again.
 He released Otra vez, also produced by him, in November 2011.

 After the 2010 Haiti earthquake, Fernández was one of the 50 Latin singers who participated in the charity song "Somos El Mundo 25 Por Haiti", a cover version of "We Are the World".

-Fernández started off the opening ceremony of the 2011 Pan American Games, hosted by Guadalajara, and sang "México Lindo y Querido" and "Guadalajara"; later in the ceremony he sang the Mexican national anthem before the parade of the athletes' delegations.
+Fernández started off the opening ceremony of the 2011 Pan American Games, hosted by Guadalajara, and sang "México Lindo y Querido" and "Guadalajara"; later in the ceremony he sang the Mexican national anthem before the parade of the athletes' delegations, while his son Alejandro closed the ceremony performing the games' theme song "El Mismo Sol".
 In October 2011, taking advantage of his U.S. tour, he signed a three-year agreement with Budweiser for the second time to promote scholarships for Hispanic American students through the Hispanic Scholarship Fund.